 One of the best ways to get the confidence to exercise up when you’re exercising is to share what you are doing.
 Not on social media or anything, but by training with a friend.
 A friend or a training partner is an awesome way to give you the confidence to kick things off and give you the best chance at enjoying yourself.
 Both of you being in the same boat is an excellent motivator for a lot of people, and it can make things a lot more fun too!

 If you are struggling with your confidence to exercise, you can make other changes too.
-Don’t jump straight into the latest challenge you saw on social media, or a celebrity workout.
-Start smaller so that you can find your feet and aren’t trying to meet unhealthy expectations set by others.
+Don’t jump straight into the latest challenge you saw on social media or a celebrity workout.
+Instead, start smaller so that you can find your feet and aren’t trying to meet unhealthy expectations set by others.
 Everyone is unique and has very different starting points.
 Find what you enjoy and start from there.
-You’re building upward after all.
+You’re building upward, after all.

 Goal setting is essential to any good plan.
 It’s likely to be the reason that you want to start in the first place.
 Choose where you want to be after a week, a month, a year, or all three.
-The shorter-term goals are great for being able to keep yourself going and feel better about what it is that you’re doing.
+The shorter-term goals are great for keeping yourself going and feeling better about what it is that you’re doing.
 The longer goals give you something to keep pushing towards.
-In the long run, you will be able to look how far you’ve come.
-At the end of the day, success breeds confidence, and you’ll have both!
+In the long run, you will be able to look at how far you’ve come.
+Success breeds confidence at the end of the day, and you’ll have both!

 Finally, practice.
 The more you do anything, the more confident you will be at doing it.
 It’s the same with most things in life, and fitness is no exception.
 The more you’re exercising and getting into a routine, the more confident you’ll probably feel about what you’re doing.
 As you build up your knowledge and experience, you’ll even be confident enough to start trying new things and pushing yourself further!
 Try your best and see what happens!

 Overall, confidence to exercise isn’t always the easiest thing to come across.
 It is difficult to get the ball rolling, but one important thing to think about is that everyone started from somewhere.
 Everyone is exercising for their own reasons, and usually, you’ll likely find that people are more than happy to help you along the way.
-There are communities both online and offline that are happy to support you as an individual and help you however they can.
-Go at your own pace and see what works for you!
+There are online and offline communities that are happy to support you as an individual and help you however they can.
+So go at your own pace and see what works for you!
 Good luck!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.